viraweb123/odoo-digital-marketing/README.md

-# odoo-digital-marketing
+# Odoo Digital Marketing Tools

-Addons and tools to improve odoo digital marketing
+Addons and tools related to the Odoo Digital Marketing